unfoldadmin/django-unfold/README.md

 #### For submit row action

 Submit row actions work a bit differently when compared to other custom Unfold actions.
-Each of this action first invokes form save (same as if you hit `Save` button in detail) and then lets you perform additional logic on already saved instance.
+These actions first invoke form save (same as if you hit `Save` button) and then lets you perform additional logic on already saved instance.

 #### For global, row and detail action